 Merlot

-Canopy and water management are huge for this variety of grape, and our vineyards are setup to control the exact amount of water the vine needs.
+Canopy and water management are huge for this variety of grape, and our vineyards are set up to control the exact amount of water the vine needs.
 As a result, all of our Merlot grapes deliver dense, dark, full-bodied fruit.
-While Bacchus and Dionysus Merlot is more elegant and refined with gentle tannins, Weinbau Merlot is earthy and complex with a strong backbone.
+While Bacchus and Dionysus Merlot are more elegant and refined with gentle tannins, Weinbau Merlot is earthy and complex with a strong backbone.

 -